-www.udel.edu/apply Also, non-native speakers of English are required to demonstrate proficiency in English by submitting the results of the Test of English as a Foreign Language (TOEFL) or the English Language Proficiency Exam (ELP).
-Some students may be encouraged to enroll in the University's English Language Institute or another language institute (see "Resources for Students"), before beginning studies on the campus Under federal law, the University is permitted to enroll nonimmigrant foreign students.
+Also, non-native speakers of English are required to demonstrate proficiency in English by submitting the results of the Test of English as a Foreign Language (TOEFL).
+Some students may be encouraged to enroll in the University's English Language Institute or another language institute (see "Resources for Students"), before beginning studies on the campus.
+Under federal law, the University is permitted to enroll nonimmigrant foreign students.